Premna microphylla: Uses

 P. microphylla is used for food.
 The leaves can be used to make a pectin-rich gel that is something like tofu.
 The jelly is similar to grass jelly but it not usually called that, unlike other grass jelly plants.
-This green gel is called 神仙豆腐 (shénxiān dòufu, immortal/divine tofu) or 观音豆腐 (Guānyīn dòufu, Guanyin tofu).
+This green gel is called 神仙豆腐 (shénxiān dòufu, immortal/divine tofu) or 觀音豆腐 (Guānyīn dòufu, Guanyin tofu).
 In English it is sometimes called green leaf tofu.
 A similar 'fairy tofu' is made from the leaves of Premna puberula.
 The leaves are high in protein (13.48%), and while not as much as soybeans, it is high for a leaf vegetable and ranks closer to cereal grains like hard wheat (12.6%) rather than spinach (2.9%).
 To make the 'tofu', the leaves are washed and crushed with some water to facilitate grinding.
 Culinary ash is added to the strained mixture and it is allowed to set.
 Some cooks burn specific wood for the ash, such as Osmanthus.
 The dish is considered a refreshing summer treat.
 Production is small and local, and not done on an industrial scale.

 Much effort has been made to develop P. microphylla as an industrial source of pectin.
 The leaves contain 30-40% pectin, much higher than the typical sources, apple pomace (10-15%) and citrus peel (20-30%).

 The plant is also used for bonsai because of its small, strong-smelling leaves.
 The bonsai trunks are evocative of driftwood, similar to shimpaku juniper.
 A specimen of P. microphylla was used as an autonomous bonsai in the art installation titled Premna Daemon.